-On March 15, 2024, the effective date of the Acquisition (the "Closing Date"), APT's former stockholders were issued an aggregate of 9,164,968 shares of the Company's Common Stock, 40,470 Redeemable Convertible Preferred Shares and Warrants to purchase up to an aggregate of 2,166,497 shares of the Company Common Stock ("Merger Warrants").
-Each share of Redeemable Convertible Preferred Shares is convertible into an aggregate of 1,000 shares of Common Stock.
-The Merger Warrants will be exercisable at any time after the date of the receipt of BiomX stockholder approval at an exercise price of \$5.00 per share and will expire on January 28, 2027.
+On March 15, 2024, the effective date of the Acquisition (the "Closing Date"), APT's former stockholders were issued an aggregate of 916,497 shares of the Company's Common Stock, 40,470 Redeemable Convertible Preferred Shares and Warrants to purchase up to an aggregate of 216,650 shares of the Company Common Stock ("Merger Warrants").
+Each share of Redeemable Convertible Preferred Shares is convertible into an aggregate of 100 shares, after giving effect to the Reverse Split of Common Stock.
+The Merger Warrants will be exercisable at any time after the date of the receipt of BiomX stockholder approval at an exercise price of \$50.00 per share and will expire on January 28, 2027.
 In the event the Redeemable Convertible Preferred Shares are not converted by the earlier to occur of (i) the time that meeting of BiomX stockholders is ultimately concluded or (ii) five months after the initial issuance of the Redeemable Convertible Preferred Shares, the Company may be required to pay to each holder of the Redeemable Convertible Preferred Shares an amount in cash equal to the fair value of the Redeemable Convertible Preferred Shares.
-See Note 13a for further information regarding the stockholders' approval of conversion of the Redeemable Convertible Preferred Shares into shares of Common Stock and the issuance of shares of Common Stock upon the exercise of the Merger Warrants subsequent to the financial statements date.
+On July 9, 2024, the Company's stockholders approved the conversion of the Redeemable Convertible Preferred Shares into shares of Common Stock and the issuance of shares of Common Stock upon the exercise of the Merger Warrants.